aschokking/java-battlesnake/.lesson/instructions.md

 ## Submitting

 * When you're done, push the 'submit' button here in replit in the upper-right corner.
-  * Then in Schoology, submit a gif showing your snake passing the challenge!
+  * Include a link to a gif showing your snake passing the challenge!
 There's a `view gif` link on the battlensnake avoid walls challenge page you can use to get a gif of your snake like this: https://exporter.battlesnake.com/games/cfba9b38-3cc2-401b-b607-aa65693d2796/gif